Fabxx/game-modding-guides/Grand Theft Auto San Andreas/Editing Map Coordinates/README.md

 	- `XYZ Position`: 3D Vector which represents in game coordinates of map position
 	- `XYZW Rotation`:  4D Vector which represents in game coordinates of map rotation
 	- `LOD`: Level of detail to start from. -1 is `NO LOD` 1 is `USE LOD`
+	  - NOTE: If objects in the IPL have a flag different from -1 but you want to discard the LOD to spare some IDs, you can override the flag to -1 and then delete the dff of LODs

 # IMPORT

-- First of all, if your map is using vanilla objects, you need to add those strings to the `IDE` definitions.
+- If your map is using vanilla objects, you need to add those strings to the `IDE` definitions of the map mod.
-  - Use `grepWin` to recurisvely search for the object name inside the IDE files.
+  - Use `grepWin` on gta sa directory to recurisvely search for the object name inside the IDE files.
-  - Once found, add the object definitions to the map's `IDE` file and save it
+  - Once found, copy the lines into the map's `IDE` file and save it.

 - Open 3DS Max, on the `top-Right` you should see a section called `GTA Tools`